blcdigital/dev-docs/development-lifecycle.md

 ## Goals

 - **To be able to cut a release from `main` whenever we want.** We want to have the confidence in our work and in our process that a release can be made at any time.
-- **Automate all the things 🤖.** By leveraging automations in code quality checks, E2E, and regression testing (both visual and functional) we can take the pressure of QA teams and release faster and with more confidence.
+- **Automate all the things 🤖.** By leveraging automation for code quality checks, E2E, and regression testing (both visual and functional) we can take the pressure of QA teams and release faster and with more confidence.

 ## Development

-This lifecycle is based on a flavour of Trunk Based Development called "Scaled Trunk Based Development".
-The key difference is developers use short-lived feature branches in a similar fashion to GitFlow instead of merging their code directly into the trunk.
+This lifecycle is based on a flavour of Trunk Based Development[1] called "Scaled Trunk Based Development".
+The key difference is developers use short-lived feature branches in a similar fashion to GitFlow[2] instead of merging their code directly into the trunk.

 ### Workflow